TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

   <img src="/assets/images/mnist_actual.png" style="width: 48%;" alt="Image 2">
 </div>
 <p></p>
-On the left you can see a sample batch from my dataset, and the batch on the right is from the actual MNIST dataset.
+On the left, you can see a sample batch from my dataset, and the batch on the right is from the actual MNIST dataset.

-So for one, I'm clearly flipping the background and foreground colors.
-So let's flip everything.
+So for one, I'm flipping the background and foreground colors.
+So let's broadcast and 1 by the array.

 {% highlight python %}
 def convert_for_numpy(image):